 25. He's been on Heartbeat twice.

-26. He’s admitted that he gets very nervous and star-struck when he meets famous people.
+26. He's admitted he gets very nervous and starstruck when he meets famous people.

 28. His mother starred in Only Fools and Horses and Men Behaving Badly.